The Pre-Primary curriculum is professionally designed by experts in the field of Early Childhood Education

 The activities for different domains and concepts are planned purposefully to enable children to engage with and experience the concepts.
 Circle Time

-Circle Time is an international best practice that is integral to our curriculum.
-Circle Time is a great tool for the social and emotional development of children.
-It helps children develop key skills of; thinking, observing, concentrating, listening and speaking.
+Circle Time is an integral part of our curriculum.
+It is a great tool for the social and emotional development of children.
+It helps children develop key skills of; thinking, observing, concentrating, listening, and speaking.
 It forms a very important part of the daily activity of the children.
 Our Circle Time activities are designed to engage all children in small group conversations and activities with reflection and sharing being an integral part.

-Teachers reflect on children’s learning’s and nurture their development by engaging in an ongoing process of observation, documentation and assessment.
-They are committed to instill a joy of learning in their young students that will stay with them for a life time.
+Teachers reflect on children’s learning and nurture their development by engaging in an ongoing process of observation, documentation, and assessment.
+They are committed to instilling a joy of learning in their young students that will stay with them for a lifetime.